sonianand07/Better-French/docs/prompt_research/README.md

 A failure in any hard constraint is an automatic rejection.

+**Reference examples**  – We extracted three recent articles whose tool-tips meet the desired quality and 100 % coverage.
+See `good_examples.json` in this folder for concrete input → output pairs.
+Your prompts should achieve comparable quality for every supplied token.

 ---
 ## 5 · Deliverables & hand-off
 1. `contextual_words_prompt.txt` and `simplify_titles_prompt.txt` (UTF-8, no BOM).